JuliaLang/julia/doc/stdlib/base.rst

    **Example**: ``open(readall, "file.txt")``

-.. function:: IOBuffer([size]) -> IOBuffer
+.. function:: IOBuffer() -> IOBuffer

-   Create an in-memory I/O stream, optionally specifying how much initial space is needed.
+   Create an in-memory I/O stream.

+.. function:: IOBuffer(size::Int)

+   Create a fixed sized IOBuffer.
+Note that the buffer will not grow dynamically in this case.

+.. function:: IOBuffer(string)

+   Create a read-only IOBuffer on the data underlying the given string

+.. function:: IOBuffer([data,],[readable,writable,[maxsize]])

+   Create an IOBuffer, which may optionally operate on a pre-existing array.
+If the readable/writable arguments are given, they restrict whether or not the buffer may be read from or written to respectively.
+By default the buffer is readable but not writable.
+The last argument optionally specifies a size beyond which the buffer may not be grown.

 .. function:: takebuf_array(b::IOBuffer)